westny/dronalize/README.md

 - *[inD](https://levelxdata.com/ind-dataset/)*

 > Several datasets in the leveLXData suite were recently updated (April 2024) that include improvements to the maps, as well as the addition of some new locations.
-> This toolbox is designed to work with the updated datasets, and we recommend using the latest versions for the latest features and to avoid having to modify the toolbox.
+> This toolbox is designed to work with the updated datasets, and we recommend using the latest versions for the most recent features to avoid having to modify the toolbox.
 >
-> We found that the toolbox works with the *[uniD](https://levelxdata.com/unid-dataset/)* dataset with minor adjustments, but we have yet evaluated it in detail.
+> We found that the toolbox works with the *[uniD](https://levelxdata.com/unid-dataset/)* dataset with minor adjustments, but we have yet to evaluate it in detail.
 >
-> We are working on adding support for the *[exiD](https://levelxdata.com/exid-dataset/)* dataset, that we aim to include in future versions of the toolbox.
+> We are working on adding support for the *[exiD](https://levelxdata.com/exid-dataset/)* dataset that we aim to include in future versions of the toolbox.

 ***